sageserpent-open/kineticMerge/README.md

 ## Status

 Well, it works; there are stable releases.
 Code motion is tracked both intra-file and inter-file.
 You can split a file into pieces on one branch and edit the original file on another - those edits will find their way into the right places when you merge.
 Correspondingly, you can join several files together on one branch and edit all of them on another - again, the edits will arrive in the right place on merging.
 Cool.

-As befits any piece of non-vapourware, there are known bugs / deficiencies and there are always new features to add, but that's why Github provides an issue tracker.
+As befits any piece of non-vapourware, there are known bugs / deficiencies and there are always new features to add, but that's why GitHub provides an issue tracker.

 The author uses it regularly on his own projects.